dennis2society/qtetramesher/README.md

 finite element simulation from various surface mesh formats.
 It also offers a fast and easy-to-use mesh viewer based on QGLViewer and allows basic mesh manipulations (currently only scaling is possible).
-Two different methods for tetrahedralization are possible: Delaunay Triangulation and Johnathan Shewchuk's Isosurface Stuffing algorithm.
+Two different methods for tetrahedralization are possible: Delaunay Triangulation and two variants of Johnathan Shewchuk's Isosurface Stuffing algorithm.

 As I am using lots of 3rd-party open-source C/C++ libraries, this work is released as GPL software.
 This includes all self-written code.
 3rd-party code remains under